 Brian Gore, Former President & Chief Executive Officer, FundSERV Inc.

 Mr. Gore has over 25 years of investment fund industry experience, with a focus on technology and administration.
-Mr. Gore recently retired as President and Chief Executive Officer from FundSERV Inc. where he worked since 2007.
+Mr. Gore retired as President and Chief Executive Officer from FundSERV Inc. where he worked from 2007 to 2012.
 Mr. Gore began his career in the investment funds industry in 1987 when he joined AGF as a Senior Systems Analyst and was shortly thereafter promoted to Manager.
 In 1993, Mr. Gore accepted the role of Vice-President of Client and Dealer Services and in 1996 was appointed Senior Vice-President of Administration.
-In 2002, AGF created a subsidiary, Unisen, and Mr. Gore was appointed Executive Vice-President of Corporate Development.
-Citigroup acquired Unisen in 2005 and at that time he was named Director of Corporate Development.
+In 2002, AGF created a subsidiary, Unisen, and Mr. Gore was appointed Executive Vice-President and Chief Operating Officer responsible for the operations of Unisen.
+In 2004, he was then appointed Executive Vice-President of Corporate Development.
+Subsequently, Citigroup acquired Unisen in 2005.
 Mr. Gore has been a member of a number of investment fund industry committees.